home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

 You learn:

 * how to do a card with plain vanilla javascript
+* how to create a helper entity toggle
 * a system to organize the class
 * encapsulation of CSS by use of a prefix (BEM inspired)
 * the full hass cycle of